-- o Treat non-responders to currently approved therapies where advancements in next generation sequencing have identified, and will continue to reveal, genomic drivers of intrinsic resistance.
-We expect to develop our CDK12 inhibitor and future programs that will target mechanisms of intrinsic resistance. - Increase our probability of clinical success by prioritizing known oncogenic drivers for development and incorporating biomarkers into preclinical and clinical development and exploring continual translational research.
+- Develop a pipeline of product candidates focused on overcoming the limitations of current targeted oncology therapeutics.
+Currently, it is estimated that only 10% of all patients with advanced or metastatic cancer today are eligible for commercially available small molecule kinase inhibitors.
+Additionally, up to half of these patients may not respond to these treatments and up to half of those who do initially respond may develop resistance.
+Ultimately, it is estimated that only 2% to 3% of patients with advanced or metastatic cancer will have durable responses to currently available targeted therapeutics.
+We are therefore focused on developing drugs that can: - o Target known oncogenic drivers (e.g., BRAF Class II or Class III alterations) in selected cancer types that are not currently addressed by approved therapies.
+Our BRAF-targeting small molecule kinase inhibitors exemplify this strategy.
+The successful development and FDA approval of three BRAF-targeted kinase inhibitor drugs for use in BRAF Class I alterations establish BRAF as a validated cancer drug target. - o Overcome acquired resistance mutations to existing targeted therapies, potentially improving the durability of response.
+For example, in our FGFR program we seek to develop targeted therapies that cover initial genomic alterations and preemptively address acquired resistance mutations that arise with current targeted therapies. - o Treat non-responders to currently-approved therapies where advancements in next generation sequencing have identified, and will continue to reveal, genomic drivers of intrinsic resistance.
+We expect to develop our CDK12 inhibitor and future programs that will target mechanisms of intrinsic resistance. - Increase our probability of clinical success by prioritizing known oncogenic drivers for development, incorporating biomarkers into preclinical and clinical development and exploring continual translational research.
 Typically, drug development carries high attrition rates from the preclinical stage through FDA approval, with some studies showing that only approximately 10% of the candidates entering Phase 1 trials are ultimately approved.
-We aim to improve the probability of clinical success through several approaches: - Targeting known oncogenic drivers.
+We aim to improve the probability of clinical success through several approaches: - o Targeting known oncogenic drivers.
 We attempt to select targets for drug development that behave as oncogenic drivers, which increases the likelihood of seeing objective measures of tumor responses early in clinical development.
 If we are successful in inhibiting these targets with our product candidates, we may increase the likelihood of achieving tumor responses.
 This approach has been successful for kinase inhibitors designed to treat patients with oncogenic alterations in lung cancer, melanoma, leukemia and other types of cancer. - o Developing small molecule kinase inhibitors.
-Small molecule kinase inhibitors are a proven modality that has demonstrated success in the past with multiple currently approved drugs across many solid tumor and hematologic malignancy indications.
-By testing our molecules against in vitro and in vivo models utilized by prior approved drugs, we believe we can efficiently benchmark and optimize our compounds. - o Incorporating biomarkers into our preclinical and clinical development.
-By evaluating a wide range of biomarkers in our preclinical studies and our human clinical trials, we can more rapidly determine patient populations that may or may not respond to our candidates.
-Continuing to use biomarkers in clinical trials allows us to potentially select defined patient populations that may demonstrate a stronger benefit and thereby ultimately increase our probability of success. - Continual translational research.
+Small molecule kinase inhibitors are a proven modality that have demonstrated success in the past with multiple currently-approved drugs across many solid tumor and hematologic malignancy indications.
+By testing our molecules against in vitro and in vivo models utilized by previously approved drugs, we believe we can efficiently benchmark and optimize our compounds. - o Incorporating biomarkers into our preclinical and clinical development.
+By evaluating a wide range of biomarkers in our preclinical studies and our clinical trials, we can more rapidly determine patient populations that may or may not respond to our candidates.
+Continuing to use biomarkers in clinical trials potentially allows us to select defined patient populations that may demonstrate a stronger benefit and thereby ultimately increase our probability of success. - o Continual translational research.
 Through extensive translational research starting from preclinical studies through clinical development, we can potentially identify new patient populations, responsive subsets and resistance mechanisms to our candidates.
 This also provides input into combination strategies we may explore with our candidates.
 Further, investment in molecular landscape collaborations can also help us refine the unmet need for our candidates and outcomes of existing therapies.